Home

 We are held hostage under the spell of emotion, controlled by feelings, even when those feelings deftly defy what intellectually we know and understand reasonably to be most sensible.
 Reasonably-shaped values are then distorted, birthing beliefs that will prove to be irrational (unreasonable).
 Irrational beliefs provoke impulsive choices producing consequential behavior, followed up by discomfort, anxiety, and pain.

 “When I let my feelings control what I do, I do lots of dumb things… My feelings need not control my decisions.
-My decisions need be what controls what I feel.” —Marty Sloan
+My decisions need be what controls what I feel.” —Pastor Marty Sloan, Calvary Church

 Most of what we don’t like about ourselves is driven by emotion.
 And when we are truly honest about the good in us, it tends to come from a more objective place promoted by knowledge, logic, and reason.
 But when you’re caught in the current of emotional impairment, trusting in feelings tends to betray reasonable thought.
 Emotionally wounded, you might not like yourself, which can lead to the suggestion from within that there is nothing good about you.
 Values get distorted and beliefs twisted once overrun by dominant feelings.
-It’s much harder to let go of painful experiences critical to your well being.
+It can be much harder to let go of painful experiences that are critical to your well-being.
 Paralyzed by disappointment, you can feel stuck, unable to move.

 It is our nature to take.
 Giving is learned when modeled by other givers.